coderobe/unbreak-tweetdeck/README.md

 # Current fixes
-- Working notification streaming
+- ~~Working notification streaming~~ The TweetDeck team broke this again, sorry!
-- Search does not spawn a new column
+- ~~Search does not spawn a new column~~ The TweetDeck team broke this again, sorry!
-- Hashtags don't spawn a new column
+- ~~Hashtags don't spawn a new column~~ The TweetDeck team broke this again, sorry!

 # Tested on
 - Tampermonkey (Chrome)